Policy Advocacy

 Bill Number: SB 5826 | Outcome: Stalled

-This bill allows students to finally get medication abortion through campus health centers.
+This bill would have allowed students to finally get medication abortion through campus health centers.
 Every year, around 1,000 students at Washington's public colleges need abortion services.
 But only two of our 44 state schools are known to be in the process of providing those services.

 Driver Privacy Act